Mortgages | By Lawyers

 • Item icon Collateral mortgages

-Collateral mortgages are typically registered for an amount equal to 100% to 125% of the property value rather than the principal of the loan.
-This allows the lender to advance additional money under the charge security up to the registered amount without requiring the borrower to refinance the ...
+Collateral mortgages are typically registered for an amount equal to 100% to 125% of the property's value, rather than the principal loan amount.
+This structure allows the lender to advance additional funds under the existing charge, up to the registered amount, without requiring the borrower to ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.